Human rights in Qatar: Gender wage gap

 Both Qatari and non-Qatari women are affected by a widening wage gap.
 They are paid 25% to 50% less than men, despite the fact that their working hours are comparable.
 The difference is due in part to the social allowances by government afforded to men as household heads, such as housing and travel allotments, which female employees are less likely to receive.

-An April 2022 report by the Federation of American scientists, observed that women in Qatar drive and own property, after reforms made in 2018, enabling women to work in government and the private sector.
+An April 2022 report by the Federation of American Scientists, observed that women in Qatar drive and own property, after reforms made in 2018, enabling women to work in government and the private sector.

 In the October 2, 2021, Shura Council elections no women candidates were elected but the Amir included two women among his 15 appointments to the Council for the first time in Shura Council’s history.

+Judges

+Some sources name Sheikha Maha Mansour Salman Jasim Al Thani as the first female judge in Qatar.
+She is a law school graduate from Qatar University, and was sworn into the post in 2010.
+The Ministry of Foreign Affairs names Hessa Ahmed Al Sulaiti, the senior judge of the Court of Appeals, as the "first female judge in Qatar".
+In March 2025, as part of a Qatari diplomatic event in Geneva, Al Sulaiti told the United Nations Human Rights Council that at the time 13% of judges in Qatar were women, with plans to increase this figure to 30% by 2030.

 Sex outside marriage and abortion

-Qatari women convicted for "illicit relations" (sex outside marriage) may be imprisoned for up to seven years, although usually the courts decide on one year.
-It is often poor domestic workers from South-east Asian countries who are convicted, even when they have been raped if the judge thinks they are lying.
+Women in Qatar convicted for "illicit relations" (sex outside marriage) may be imprisoned for up to seven years, although usually the courts decide on one year.
+It is often poor domestic workers from Southeast Asian countries who are convicted, even when they have been raped, if the judge thinks they are lying.

 Many women who get pregnant with an illegitimate child are jailed.
 Non-citizens who are forced to have sponsors are usually denied the right to leave Qatar and are therefore forced to seek refuge and counsel from their embassy.
 Despite the effort of embassies, many still land in jail.
-According to Najeeb al-Nuaimi, a criminal lawyer and former justice minister of Qatar, many women are able to avoid or be released from prison by marrying the father of their baby, at which point the woman is allowed to leave the country with her husband.
+According to Najeeb al-Nuaimi, a criminal lawyer and former justice minister of Qatar, many women are able to avoid prison or be released from it by marrying the father of their baby, at which point the woman is allowed to leave the country with her new husband.

-In October 2020, several women who were boarding flights from Doha were taken away to undergo invasive gynaecological examinations, after an abandoned newborn baby had been found in the airport toilets and officials were searching for the mother in order to punish her.
+In October 2020, several Australian women who were boarding flights from Doha were taken away to undergo invasive gynaecological examinations, after an abandoned newborn baby had been found in the airport toilets and officials were searching for the mother in order to punish her.
 This caused a diplomatic incident.

-Other issues

-A number of women have fled Qatar for the UK because of abuse.
-For example, Noof Al Maadeed left for the UK because her parents tried to force her to get married against her will.
-Another lady, Aisha Al Qahtani fled because her father is a senior military officer who abused her and there is little justice for her.

-The fears concerning Noof Al Maadeed's safety heightened when she spoke of receiving threats on October 13 and mysteriously vanished after returning to Qatar from the UK.
-Rumours suggested that she had been killed in government custody.
-The female Qatari activist later appeared in a series of videos and announced her health and safety on Twitter.

-A source briefed on the situation told AFP that Qatari authorities were providing assistance to Maadeed, who was being cared for at a safe, undisclosed location.
+Sports

+Qatar sent female athletes to the 2012 Summer Olympics that began on 27 July in London.